zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 By default, requests for a first page of data will cause the data view to re-resolve.
 See the documentation on [resolved data views](xref:ResolvedDataView#when-is-a-data-view-resolved).
 This ensures that the data view accounts for any streams that have been added to or removed from SDS.
 Re-resolution may be suppressed by explicitly specifying a cache behavior of "preserve".

 Requests for subsequent pages include a `continuationToken`.
 This implictly suppresses re-resolution, akin to cache "preserve" behavior.

-## Get data view data

-Getting data from a data view is straightforward.
-If you want to understand more about the source behind each data field, that information is available too.

-This is an introduction to the recommended workflow for getting data.
-For detailed information, see the [Data API reference](xref:DataViewsDataAPI).

-## Specify first page parameters
-Complete the following to specify first page parameters:

-1. Specify the index range (start index and end index) and granularity of data to be retrieved.
-2. Specify the desired response format as csv, table-style json, or object-style json.
-The default is object-style json.
-Csv and table-style json are available with or without a header row.
-3. Specify the page size.

-## Request any remaining pages
-Complete the following if data spans into additional page(s).
-The current page response will include an HTTP header linking to the next page.
-1. Follow the hyperlinks to retrieve the full requested dataset page by page, if the current page includes a NextPage hyperlink.
-2. Follow the `FirstPage` hyperlink in the event that it is necessary to restart the paging operation from the first page.

-## [Optional] Investigate the source of the data
-For precise information about the source of each field's data, see the data view's resolved field mappings.